Art and Design

 In the Design Department, pupils have access to well-equipped workshops for three-dimensional work in wood, metal, textiles and plastic and in the well-equipped food technology rooms, they can learn about the complexities of food product design.
 The Centre also has laboratories for control and electronics and computer-aided design (CAD) facilities.

 The Art and Design Department enjoys an outstanding reputation, with pupils' work being exhibited all year round in the superb exhibition atrium.

-Drama lessons form part of the Lower School curriculum and drama is offered as an academic subject at GCSE and A Level.
+Drama lessons form part of the Lower School curriculum and drama is offered as an academic subject at GCSE.

 A Full Programme of Productions